In The Fight For Money For The Opioid Crisis, Will The Youngest Victims Be Left Out?

 Nicholson's ordeal actually began right after her first pregnancy.
 To help with postpartum recovery, her doctor prescribed her a pile of Percocets.
 That was the norm.

 "Back then, it was like I was on them for a full month.
-And then he was like, 'Ok, you're done.'
-And I was like, 'Oh my god, I've got a newborn, first time mom, no energy, no sleep, like that was getting me through,' " she says.
+And then he was like, 'OK, you're done.'
+And I was like, 'Oh my God, I've got a newborn, first-time mom, no energy, no sleep, like that was getting me through,' " she says.
 "It just built and built and built off that."

 After developing a full-blown addiction to painkillers, Nicholson eventually found her way into recovery.
 In accordance with evidence-based guidelines, she took buprenorphine, a medication that helps keep her opioid cravings at bay.
 And then came another pregnancy.

 But buprenorphine — as well as methadone, another drug used in medication-assisted addiction treatment — is a special kind of opioid.
-Its use during pregnancy can still result in withdrawal symptoms for the newborn, although increasingly physicians have decided that the benefits of keeping a mother on the medication, to help her stay sober and stable during pregnancy, outweighs the risk of her giving birth to a baby with neonatal abstinence syndrome.
+Its use during pregnancy can still result in withdrawal symptoms for the newborn, although increasingly physicians have decided that the benefits of keeping a mother on the medication, to help her stay sober and stable during pregnancy, outweigh the risk of her giving birth to a baby with neonatal abstinence syndrome.

 Treatment protocols for NAS vary from hospital to hospital, but over time doctors and neonatal nurses have become better at diagnosing the condition and weaning newborns safely.
 Sometimes the mom and her baby can even stay together if the infant doesn't have to be sent to the neonatal intensive care unit.

-But not much is known about the long-term effects of NAS, and both parents and medical professionals worry about the future of children exposed in utero to opioids.
+But not much is known about the long-term effects of NAS, and parents and medical professionals both worry about the future of children exposed in utero to opioids.

 "I wanted her to be perfect, and she is absolutely perfect," Nicholson says.
 "But in the back of my mind, it's always going to be there."